 Before cleaning a reusable breast milk storage bag, check the manufacturer’s instructions.

 However, most bags can be hand washed in the sink (and then air dried).
 Another option is to wash them on the top rack of the dishwasher, and they can be sterilized in the same manner as other breast pump gear.

-The only reusable breast milk bag manufacturer (that I know of!) is Junobie.
-They make super cute white, pink, and green breast milk bags made out of silicone.
+Junobie makes super cute yellow, white, pink, and green breast milk bags made out of silicone.
 They hold 8 oz each.

 Have you ever used reusable breast milk bags?
 Tell us your experience in the comments!